 Just to make it clear before we dive in, neither is better or worse than the other.
 Both types of trackballs are good options, but we shall realize that, in the end, the final and right choice will rely on the set of needs the buyer has when it comes to these devices.

-One may think that wireless trackballs are more expensive than wired ones because of the technology differences between the two of them — as one can be considered more advanced than the other.
+One may think that wireless trackballs are more expensive than wired ones because of the technical differences between the two of them — as one can be considered more advanced than the other.
 And even though that might be the case for some models, the relation is not as straightforward as it may seem.

 With a variety of models comes a variety of prices.
 In Kensington, for instance, prices for wired trackballs range from $29.99 to $109.99; with the Orbit Optical Trackball being the least expensive, and the SlimBlade Trackball being the most expensive.